-The above is based on the texts Beowulf, the Fragment and on the research of especially Tolkien and of Bliss.
-We avoided naming too many names of warriors, et cetera because it would become very confusing.
+The above is based on the texts the Beowulf, the Fragment and on the research of especially Tolkien and of Bliss.
+We avoided naming too many names of warriors etc, because it would become very confusing.

 But maybe we should give Hengest some more credit.
-When it comes to Hengest’s role we find the arguments of Bliss more convincing, namely that Hengest was not a Jute but an Angle.
+When it comes to Hengest’s role, we find the arguments of Bliss more convincing, namely that Hengest was not a Jute but an Angle.
 Not your regular Angle either.
 He was a descendant of the Angle dynasty.
-Tolkien, namely, assumed Hengest was a Jute, since Old-English historical sources say it were the Jutes that invaded Kent.
+Tolkien, namely, assumed Hengest was a Jute, since Old English historical sources say it were the Jutes who invaded Kent.
 If Hengest was an Angle, he too might have been caught up by the circumstances, and his loyalty was literally demanded with significant pressure by the Danes to avenge the death of prince Hnaef.
-Hengest situation after the battle became or stayed precarious.
-Not wanted anymore by the Frisians, the Jutes and probably earlier already not by his own people the Angles too.
+Hengest’s situation after the battle became or stayed precarious.
+Not wanted anymore by the Frisians, the Jutes and probably earlier already not by his own people, the Angles, too.

 Became curious and want to read it yourself?
 Please find further below the two original texts of the Finnsburh Fragment and of the Beowulf’s Finnsburh episode together with a English translation.

-We can also very much recommend you to read the (translated) Beowulf, if you want to have a vivid picture of how the (strongly related) culture of the Frisians must have been in the pre- and Early Middle Ages.
-Not without reason Tolkien, creator of the Lord of the Rings, had a special interest in the battle of Finnsburh as described in the epic Beowulf and the Fragment.
-For example, reading Beowulf you will learn that pre- and early-medieval society was a gift economy.
+We can also very much recommend you to read the (translated) Beowulf, if you want to have a vivid picture of how the strongly related culture of the Frisians must have been in the pre- and Early Middle Ages.
+Not without reason Tolkien, creator of the Lord of the Rings, had a special interest in the Battle of Finnsburh, as described in the epic Beowulf and the Fragment.
+For example, reading Beowulf you will learn that pre and early-medieval society was a gift economy.
 Rings, actually bracelets, of silver or gold were broken and the pieces were given as part of building or reinforcing alliances.
 Moreover, swords of important warriors or kings had two rings attached to the pommel, the so-called rings-swords mentioned earlier in this post.
 Kings, overkings and other chiefs were therefore often alternatively described as ‘ring giver’ or ‘ring breaker’.
 Indeed: lords of rings.
 Who does not want to belong to the inner circle?
-Now you will understand too why a marriage in the North Sea area is an alliance of consent, sealed with the giving of rings till this very day.
+Now you will understand too why a marriage in the North Sea area is an alliance of consent, sealed with the giving of rings, to this very day.

-Note 1: The first king of Frisia to appear clearly after King Finn, is King Aldgisl in the seventh century.
-Maybe the father of King Redbad.
-Read our blog post The biography of Aldgisl, unplugged.
-King or local ruler Audulf (Latin Audulfus) is probably a ‘predecessor’ of Aldgisl and only known from coins found in a.o. the central river area of the Netherlands dated ca. 575-600.
+Note 1 – The first king of Frisia to appear clearly after king Finn, is king Aldgisl in the seventh century.
+Maybe the father of king Radbod.
+Read our post The biography of Aldgisl, unplugged.
+King or local ruler Audulf, in Latin written as Audulfus, is probably a ‘predecessor’ of Aldgisl, and only known from coins found in a.o. the central river area of the Netherlands dated between ca. 575 and 600.

-Note 2: In this blog post we followed the general conception warrior Hengest invaded Britain as it is written in historic documents.
-But recently scholars suggest Britain was not invaded as such after the Romans had pulled out in the first quarter of the fifth century.
+Note 2 – In this post we followed the general conception warrior Hengest invaded Britain as it is written in historic documents.
+Recently, scholars suggest Britain was not invaded as such after the Romans had pulled out in the year 410.
 The material culture of the Brits only became disconnected with the Mediterranean one and re-orientated itself towards the North Sea culture.
 Thus explaining the northern influences.
 Hengest and its men were therefore not invaders but presumably mercenaries.
-Hiring mercenaries from the Germanic continent had been the practice for centuries under the Romans and probably continued (Oosthuizen, 2019).
-Read also our blog post Frisian mercenaries in the Roman Army.
+Hiring mercenaries from the Germanic continent had been the practice for centuries under the Romans and probably continued (Oosthuizen 2019).
+Read also our post Frisian mercenaries in the Roman Army.

-Note 4: In the epic Beowulf prince Hnaef and the son of King Finn are cremated on a pyre.
+Note 4 – In the epic Beowulf prince Hnaef and the son of king Finn are cremated on a pyre.
 This was probably an exceptional practice at the flat, treeless salt marshes of Frisia.
-If you want to learn more about burial practices of the sea-people in the terp region during this era read our blog post How to bury your mother-in-law.
+If you want to learn more about burial practices of the sea people in the terp region during this era, read our post How to bury your mother-in-law.